albertattard/generic-development-infrastructure/oci/README.md

    $ ./deploy
    ```

-   This will take about 10 minutes as it needs to upload all the JDKs and then
+   This will take about 30 minutes as it needs to upload all the binaries and
-   install them and will create several resources including an OCI instance with
+   then install them and will create several resources including an OCI instance
-   different versions of Java installed.
+   with different versions of Java installed.

    Once ready, it will print the public IP address of this instance and a
    command that can be used to ssh into this machine.